Conventional Loan Requirements, Loan Limits & Down Payment Options

 Mortgage insurance is not required on a loan when purchasing a home with 20% down.

 Conforming Loan Limits

-The general conforming loan limits increased January 1st, 2019.
-The maximum loan amounts of 2019 are:
+The general conforming loan limits increased in 2022.
+The maximum loan amounts of 2022 are:

-For most mortgage companies, where the conforming loan limit ends the jumbo loan begins.
-You have access to a program that starts $1 above the county limit up to $726,525 for a 1 unit and $930,300 for 2 units in 100% of U.S. counties with conforming loan interest rates.
-To see high-cost conforming loan limits for 3-4 units, use the high cost table to search by county or contact a Mortgage Loan Originator.
+For most mortgage companies, where the conforming loan limit ends, the jumbo loan begins.
+To see high-cost conforming loan limits, use the high cost table to search by county or contact a Mortgage Loan Originator.